WalkupMatch

 Spotify Wrapped meets MLB

-WalkupMatch connects to your Spotify and builds you a full MLB roster — matching you with real baseball players whose walk-up songs align with your music taste.
+WalkupMatch connects to your Spotify and builds you a full MLB roster of real baseball players whose walk-up songs align with your music taste.
 It then pulls live stats and tells you how your fantasy music team would actually perform.

 My Role